Sanborn map book with a magnifying glass on a white desk

 Several companies produced fire insurance maps, including the Dakin Publishing Co., G. M. Hopkins & Co., and the G. W. Baist Company.
 But by far the most prolific and well-known of these companies was the Sanborn Map Company.
 Founded in 1866 by Daniel Alfred Sanborn, the Sanborn Map Company surveyed and mapped 50 towns across the United States in its first year alone, and by 1873, just 7 years later, it had surveyed more than 600.1“Sanborn Map Company Inc.” Encyclopedia.com.
 28 April 2020. https://www.encyclopedia.com/books/politics-and-business-magazines/sanborn-map-company-inc.

 The Sanborn map collection consists of a uniform series of large-scale maps, dating from 1867 to the present.
-After 158 years, the Sanborn Map Company – now simply called “Sanborn” – is still in business today.
+The Sanborn Map Company’s archives and map licenses are now held by LightBox, a real estate data services company, though the Sanborn brand continues as a geospatial division.
 Their archives contain over 1.2 million Sanborn maps containing the history of approximately 12,000 American cities and towns.

 Sanborn Fire Insurance Map Key